Chapter 4 Introduction to Classification

 4.4.2 ROC curve

-Let’s try cutoff \(P>0.4\).
-Think what will you expect.
+Let’s try a cutoff \(P>0.4\).
+Think about what the results will be.

-# Original confusion matrix
+## Original confusion matrix

-table(cv_model$pred[, c("obs", "pred")])
+table(cv_res[, c("obs", "pred")])

 #> pred